ringecosystem/collaboration/grant/README.md

   Currently, priority will be given to tools such as message explorers, data analysis tools, cross-chain process visualization, data visualization, and health monitoring.

-* dApps running Darwinia Chain
+* DApps running Darwinia Chain

   EVM+ is a suit of programmable virtual machines that work as the entrypoints to multi layer1 blockchains by Darwinia Msgport.
 Darwinia Chain is part of EVM+.
 To make Darwinia Chain more functional, we hope that you can provide various dApps running on Darwinia Chain.